 The Only Way is Down

 When confronted with wounded singles, a church’s normal attitude is to ignore the problem.
-It is easier to criticise singles for the unrealistic expectations or misbeliefs they often have about relationships.
+It is easier to criticize singles for the unrealistic expectations or misbeliefs they often have about relationships.
 But where do these unrealistic expectations come from?

 There is a great deal that churches could do to improve matters.
 In some cases, their approach is so awful that it is hard to see how it could be worse.
 My heartfelt judgment is that the problems of the singles in our churches will only be helped when the churches deal with the expectations they create.
 Here’s how.